-2. Reserving Campus Facilities:
+VI.
+Reserving Campus Facilities for Expressive Activity: Internal Users

 - a.
-If Active Students, Student Organizations, or College employees desire to reserve campus facilities, they shall submit their requests to the Office of the Dean of Student Affairs at least four days prior to the event.
-Any requests not received at least four days prior to the event, may be denied for that reason. - b.
-Individuals and/or groups who are not Active Students, Student Organizations, or College employees ("Outside Individuals or Groups") shall not be permitted to use or reserve campus facilities unless (1) they are invited and sponsored by a Student Organization or the College to conduct expressive activities and/or events on campus, (2) the College agrees to rent the facility to them pursuant to paragraph 3.b. below, or (3) comply with the requirements of paragraphs 3.c. and 3.d. below. - c.
-Active Students, Student Organizations, and College employees may request to reserve campus facilities on a first-come, first-served basis.
-These requests may be denied for the following reasons only: - (1) The venue is already reserved for another event;2 - (2) The activity will attract a crowd larger than the venue can safely contain; - (3) The activity will substantially disrupt another event being held at a neighboring venue;3 - (4) The activity will substantially disrupt college operations (including classes); - (5) The activity is a clear and present threat to public safety, according to the College police or security department; - (6) The activity will occur during College examination periods; or - (7) The activity is unlawful. - d.
-When assessing a request to reserve campus facilities, the College and its administrators must not consider the content or viewpoint of the expression or the possible reaction to that expression.
-The College shall not impose restrictions on Active Students, Student Organizations, or College employees because of the content or viewpoint of their expression or the possible reaction to that expression.
-In the event that other persons react negatively to an Active Student's, Student Organization's, or College employee's expression, College officials (including College police or other security personnel) shall use their best efforts to ensure public safety while allowing the expressive activity to continue.
+If internal users desire to reserve campus facilities, they shall submit their requests to the Office of the Dean of Students at least five days prior to the event.
+Any requests not received at least five days prior to the event, may be denied for that reason. - b.
+External Users may be permitted to use or reserve campus facilities if: they are invited and sponsored by a Student Organization or the College to conduct expressive activities and/or events on campus, or the College agrees to rent the facility (see Policy 7060 Facilities Rental and Usage by Outside Organizations and VII below)

+Denial may include, but not limited to the following reasons:

+- The venue is already reserved for another event; - The activity will attract a crowd larger than the venue can safely contain; - The activity will substantially disrupt another event being held at a neighboring venue; - The activity will substantially disrupt college operations (including classes); - The activity is a clear and present threat to public safety, according to the College Police and Security department; - The activity will occur during College examination periods; or - The activity is unlawful.

+Multiple Requests for Reserving the Facility

-In the event that multiple Active Students, Student Organizations or College employees submit conflicting reservation requests, the following order of precedence shall govern: (1) official College sponsored activities and events; (2) Student Organization activities and events; (3) Active Student activities and events; and (4) all other activities and events.
+In the event that multiple internal users submit conflicting reservation requests, the following order of precedence shall govern:

+- (1) official College sponsored activities and events; - (2) student organization activities and events; - (3) currently enrolled student activities and events; and - (4) all other activities and events.